 The guild would certainly like to be helpful in a more comprehensive and organized way, and APMA appears to be getting that message and passing it along.

-So is there a true value in Guild mem-
+So is there a true value in Guild membership?

-Dr. Mattiacci had a surprisingly cool com-
+Dr. Mattiacci had a surprisingly cool comment on that.